8/6/2024

 Neil Pawar

 Yeah, hi.
-I think the way to think about this is the portfolio workbench in particular, but also some of the other features that we've mentioned like the cash ladder.
-These are table stakes for institutional asset managers.
-When we set out our strategy in our investor day earlier this year, we talked about wanting to move into that segment in a much larger way and capture more of that, you know, serviceable, addressable market.
+I think the way to think about this is the portfolio workbench in particular, but also some of the other features that we've mentioned, like the cash ladder, These are table stakes for institutional asset managers.
+When we set out our strategy in our investor day earlier this year, we talked about wanting to move into that segment in a much larger way and capture more of that serviceable, addressable market.
 And what we've been steadily doing is closing down any gaps that we had in our platform in order to be fit for purpose for that segment.
-And the workbench has already allowed us to win, you know, a number of clients in that space.
+The workbench has already allowed us to win a number of clients in that space.
 And now that we've got the cash ladder out there too, we're continuing to make great traction.
-And, you know, one way to really think about it is that, you know, as the portfolio workbench gets used by more and more clients, its integration into the OMS is key.
+And one way to really think about it is that as the portfolio workbench gets used by more and more clients, integration into the OMS is key.
 In a lot of large institutional asset managers, the workflows are very distinct and separate.
 And so as you flow from a portfolio rebalance into the trade execution of that, there's a number of hops and steps and reconciliations that need to take place.
-The beauty of an integrated workbench alongside an auto management system allows, you know, sort of a seamless integration front to back so that any change in a portfolio automatically flows into its execution venues.
-This is allowing us to, you know, have a really good pipeline of asset management opportunities.
+The beauty of an integrated workbench alongside an order management system allows sort of a seamless integration front to back so that any change in a portfolio automatically flows into its execution venues.
+This is allowing us to have a really good pipeline of asset management opportunities.
 And it's really key for us as we move to grow into that space.

 speaker

 Yep.
-So I just wanted to, you know, draw your attention to how this is a huge factor for us to increase our footprint on the front office side and, you know, front book economics, how it drives it.
-So as Neil pointed out, this integration, which we always highlighted, is our competitive advantage.
-It really pulls portfolio managers' eyes towards the OMS.
-And therefore, when people use our portfolio construction tools, immediate benefits of having OMS integrated into this workflow, you know, becomes very obvious.
-And so the fault line that exists between the third party OMS and our portfolio workbench, you know, it just obviates.
+So I just wanted to draw your attention to how this is a huge factor for us to increase our footprint on the front office side and front book. economics, how it drives it.
+So as Neil pointed out, this integration, which we always highlighted as our competitive advantage, it really pulls portfolio managers' eyes towards the OMS.
+And therefore, when people use our portfolio construction tools, immediate benefits of having OMS integrated into this workflow becomes very obvious.
+And so the fault line that exists between the third-party OMS and our portfolio workbench is you know, it just radiates.
 So that's how we look at it.

 speaker